jangelsb/git-plus-alfred-workflow/readme.md

 - title: Repo 2
   path: "/path/to/repo2"
-  actions_path: /path/to/actions.yaml
+  config: /path/to/actions.yaml

 ```
 **NOTE**
-* `actions_path` is an optional path to an actions.yaml that is only for that repo.
+* `config` is an optional path to an actions.yaml that is only for that repo.
 The working directory for that path is the repo's directory.
 * If you set a “bash profile”, you can use enviroment variables for your paths, e.g, `$REPO_PATH`